S-Thaler/S-Thaler/README.md

 ### Hi there, I'm Stephan 👋

-- 🔭 I’m currently working on my PhD at Technial University of Munich.<br>
+- 🔭 I’m a Reserach Engineer at Valence Labs.<br>
-I'm interested in physics-aware machine learning and differentiable physics simulations.
+I'm interested in differentiable molecular dynamics, physics-aware machine learning and drug discovery.
-- 📫 How to reach me: stephan.thaler@tum.de
+- 📫 How to reach me: stephan@valencelabs.com
 - 😄 Pronouns: he/him